awsdocs/iam-user-guide/doc_source/access_tags.md

 You can use conditions in your IAM policies to control access to AWS resources based on tags\.

  This example shows how you might create a policy that allows starting or stopping Amazon EC2 instances, but only if the instance tag `Owner` has the value of that user's user name\.
-This policy also provides the permissions necessary to complete this action on the console\.
+This policy also grants the permissions necessary to complete this action on the console\.

 ```
 {